About SupplierSpy

 One person.
 Zero affiliate money.
 A public formula.

 SupplierSpy exists because every other "Top 10 Dropshipping Suppliers" list you can Google is sponsored, affiliate-linked, or both.
 This one isn't.
-It's a small editorial project run in the open — the code is on GitHub, the scoring formula is versioned, and the receipts are on every profile.
+It's a small editorial project with a versioned formula, receipts on every profile, and every snapshot cryptographically signed so you can verify the output without trusting the server.

 Why this exists